-The O’Keefe Ranch was founded in 1867 and represents the very beginnings of white settlement in the Okanagan Valley.
+The O’Keefe Ranch was founded in 1867 and represents the very beginnings of European settlement in the Okanagan Valley.
 In those days, the Cariboo Gold Rush was at its peak and the miners’ demand for food inspired enterprising young men to buy beef cattle far to the south in Oregon and drive them north to the goldfields.
 During the period 1858 to 1868 over 22,000 head of cattle crossed the border near present-day Osooyos and traveled up the former fur trade Brigade Trail through the Okanagan Valley, past Fort Kamloops and on to the Cariboo.
 These cattle formed the nucleus of herds that grew to become the British Columbia cattle industry.

 Cornelius O’Keefe and his partners, Thomas Greenhow and Thomas Wood, were driving cattle north when they arrived at the head of Okanagan Lake in June of 1867.
 A sea of bunch grass covered the hills and valleys all around, well watered by creeks and small lakes.
 The men took up 160 acres each, the maximum allowed by the Colonial government, and began their own ranches.
 From this beginning, the O’Keefe Ranch grew as O’Keefe acquired unoccupied crown land for as cheap as a dollar an acre.
 The late 1800s were the days of the open range era in cattle ranching, where thousands of head of cattle roamed the great unfenced ranges of the Okanagan, Thompson and Cariboo regions.
 The myth of the “cowboy” grew up around the young men who worked with the cattle, even though the mystique of the untamed and romantic cowboy life was sometimes belied by the rough, low-paying life that they actually led.